SSWConsulting/SSW.Rules.Content/rules/risks-of-deploying-on-fridays/rule.md

 ### How to be prepared?

-- Ensure Comprehensive Monitoring: Make sure all necessary monitoring tools are in place to quickly identify any issues, for instance by setting up [Application Insights](https://www.ssw.com.au/rules/how-to-set-up-application-insights/)
+- Ensure Comprehensive Monitoring: Make sure all necessary monitoring tools are in place to quickly identify any issues.
+For instance, use [Application Insights](https://www.ssw.com.au/rules/how-to-set-up-application-insights/)

 - Follow a Pre-Deployment Checklist: Verify the deployment process, including tests, backups, and a rollback plan in case something goes wrong.
 - Pre-Deployment Communication: